Trump and North Korea's Kim predict success in high-stakes nuclear summit

 On Thursday, the two leaders will hold a series of meetings, the White House said.
 The venue has not been announced.

-“We’re going to have a very busy day tomorrow ...
-Probably a very quick dinner,” said a smiling, relaxed looking Trump, seated beside Kim at a round table with the other four officials and two interpreters.
+“We’re going to have a very busy day tomorrow,” said a smiling, relaxed-looking Trump, seated beside Kim at a round table with the other four officials and two interpreters.

 “Our relationship is a very special relationship.”

-Kim also appeared at ease.
-“We’ll have a very interesting dialogue,” he told Trump.
+Experts said the pair were at pains to show their relationship had improved since their first meeting, with their body language closely mirroring each other.

-Trump said late last year he and Kim “fell in love” but whether the bonhomie can move them beyond summit pageantry to substantive progress on eliminating Pyongyang’s nuclear arsenal that threatens the United States is the question that will dominate the talks.
+Trump said late last year he and Kim “fell in love”, but whether the bonhomie can move them beyond summit pageantry to substantive progress on eliminating Pyongyang’s nuclear arsenal that threatens the United States is the question that will dominate the talks.

 Trump and Kim’s Singapore summit, the first meeting between a sitting U.S. president and a North Korean leader, ended with great fanfare but little substance over how to dismantle North Korea’s nuclear weapons and ballistic missiles.